drewt/navi-scheme/README.md

-Navi Scheme
+NAVI Scheme
 ===========

-Copyright © 2014-2015 Drew Thoreson
+Copyright © 2014-2015 Drew Thoreson.
+See COPYING and COPYING.LESSER for details.

-Navi Scheme is an implementation of R7RS scheme.
+NAVI Scheme is an implementation of R7RS scheme.
 It is currently a work in progress.

 Building